GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 1. In **SMTP Host** enter `smtp.sendgrid.net`.
 1. Click **Save & Close**.

-### Sending a test email
+### Sending a test email message

-You can send an email from Joomla! to test your SendGrid integration.
+You can send an email message from Joomla! to test your SendGrid integration.
 You must create a user and then send a private message to the user.

 1. In the Joomla! control panel main page, in the left-side navigation, click